Hook Story Offer - Formula

 iii.
 The Desirable Promise

-Rather than selling a product or service, you may attempt to sell an outcome.
+Rather than selling a product or service, you can attempt to sell an outcome.

 Basically, you are to make a bold promise to achieve a certain outcome right on the headline – a promise that your target audience will get excited about.